-The Group operates internationally and therefore is exposed to foreign exchange risk arising primarily from U.S. dollar.
-This type of risk arises mainly from loans and deposits in foreign currency as well as net investments in foreign entities.
-The Group holds investments in foreign entities, net assets of which are exposed to foreign currency exchange rates (primarily the U.S. dollar).
+The Group operates in Greece, Cyprus and Serbia and its operating currency is Euro.
+However, here is a certain limited exposure to currency translation risk regarding US Dollar, mainly arising from loan and other liabilities in Dollars.
 The exchange rate risk of this kind arises from the rate of these currencies against the euro, partially offset by corresponding liabilities (e.g. loans) of the same currency.